vijaysingla/CarND-Behavioral-Cloning/writeup_template.md

 ![alt text][image3]

 During this lap, I also recordered images from left and right camera.
-I used this images wuth ajusted steering to augment data.
+I used this images with ajdusted steering to augment data.
 Here is an example of left and right camera images
 ![alt text][image4]  ![alt text][image5]

-To augment the data set, I also flipped images and angles thinking that this wouldhelp with left turn bais For example, here is a centre image that has then been flipped:
+To augment the data set, I also flipped images and angles thinking that this would help with left turn bais.
+For example, here is a centre image that has then been flipped:

 ![alt text][image6]